 Joseph Lewis: Assistant Solicitor who qualified on 01/03/16 and has over two years conveyancing experience.

-To view our terms and conditions in ful please clicke here.
-(Depending on your browser you may need to zoom in)
+To view our key terms and conditions please click here.

 We do not charge a percentage of the Estate, all our work is based on the number of hours spent on the matter at the applicable hourly rate.

 We anticipate this will take between 10 and 40 hours, with some of the work being carried out by a Grade A Chartered Legal Executive (Meg Wilton - see Our Tema page) at £250 per hour and some of the work being carried out by a Grade C Solicitor at £175 per hour (Danielle Syed - See Our Team page) depending on the complexity of the matter.
 Total costs estimated at £2,425.00 - £9,625 (+VAT).

 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.

 We will handle the full process for you.
 This quote is for estates where:

 The work includes sorting through documentation and writing to all relevant parties to obtain details of the assets and liabilities.

 It is necessary to arrange the sale and encashment of the deceased’s assets and payment of liabilities